 Fake student name change

-To make inputting scores into the Bb grade center a little easier, the fake support student in each course has been renamed LPC Ztudent.
+To make inputting scores into the Bb grade center a little easier, the fake support student in each course will be renamed LPC Zupport.
 This will put the fake student at the end of your roster.

 Blackboard Publisher Building Blocks Guidelines